iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 });
 ```

-They key thing to note here is that in our _PeopleView_ collection view, we store off references of our _PersonView_ model views into a property called childViews.
-Then later on, rather than replacing the _innerHTML_ of _#people-container_, we can iterate over all of the child views and called the remove method.
-By doing this, Backbone unbinds each _PersonView_ instance from its model before it is removed from the DOM, thus allowing our view objects to be garbage collected and freeing up memory.
+They key thing to note here is that in _PeopleView.prototype.render()_, we store off references of our _PersonView_ model-views into a property called _childViews_.
+Then later on, rather than replacing the _innerHTML_ of _#people-container_, we can iterate over all of the child views and call the remove method.
+Backbone will unbind each _PersonView_ instance from its model before it is removed from the DOM, thus allowing our views to be garbage collected and freeing up memory.

 ### Takeaways